 If you're new to the page then read on for everything we know so far about Star Wars Episode VIII, but if you're familiar with the latest news then scroll down for some recently released set photos which we've just updated the page with.

-We might be two years away from the release of Star Wars Episode VIII, but as The Force Awakens taught us, that time can fly past very quickly.
+We might be a few excruciating months away from the release of Star Wars Episode VIII: The Last Jedi, but as The Force Awakens taught us, that time can fly past very quickly.

 So, what do we expect to see from Episode VIII?
 If you haven't yet seen The Force Awakens, a) what is wrong with you? and b) spoilers will lie ahead.
 Big ones.
 We're talking massive, planet-destroying spoilers.
 Got it?
 Good.

 Episode VIII title and release date

-Star Wars: Episode VIII will hit cinemas on December 15 2017, after being pushed back from its initial release date of May 26 the same year.
+Star Wars: Episode VIII The Last Jedi will hit cinemas on December 15 2017, after being pushed back from its initial release date of May 26 the same year.
 It means waiting an extra seven months, but we did think that the original timeframe was a bit ambitious for a film of this scale.